Cc618/Luigi/doc/basics.rst

 =================

 Now, we have to load the game, this is made in the construct function.
-This method serves to load textures and other resources and moreover to register scenes.
+This function serves to load textures and other resources and moreover to register scenes.

 In Luigi, we use both object oriented and functional code, functions are used to construct the game or create scenes and